timmak/arc-docs/src/md/en/aws/intro-limits.md

 - General Sketchyness that is Distributed Systems (Grey failtures)
 - API Gateway api limits are brutal so creating http routes is kinda slow (a lot of routes can take minutes)
 - Cloudwatch logs are not structured (so we search for `console.log` strings instead of querying structured data---inspectability is hugely important for a prod system)
+- Lambdas cannot execute for longer than 5 minutes
+- Lambda functions require you to `npm install` to your project `node_modules` individually before deployment

 ## Arc Constraints ;)